 During his three years on the LSU staff from 2006-08, Raymond was part of two BCS bowl victories, including a 38-24 win over Ohio State in the BCS National Championship.
 LSU's defense ranked No. 3 nationally in both 2006 and 2007 as the Tigers combined to post a 23-4 record during that span.

 Prior to joining the LSU staff in 2006, Raymond coached at the high school level for three years in his hometown of New Iberia.
 Raymond was the defensive coordinator at New Iberia High School in 2003 and then held the same position at Westgate High School in 2004-05.

-Raymond earned his undergraduate degree from LSU in 1992.
-He has three children, Cody, Christopher and Madisyn.
+Raymond, who earned his undergraduate degree from LSU in 1993, has four children – Cody, Ariel, Christopher and Madison.

 As a player

 1988 Hall of Fame LSU Syracuse L, 23-10

 2006 Sugar Bowl LSU Notre Dame W, 41-14